replete/opensnitch-tui/README.md

 $ opensnitch-tui --bind "127.0.0.1:50051"
 ```

-Remember to update your invocation of the official GUI (`opensnitch-ui`) to pass the matching socket flag (e.g., `--socket "unix:///tmp/osui.sock"` or `--socket "127.0.0.1:50051"`).
+Remember to update your invocation of the official GUI (`opensnitch-ui`) to pass the matching socket flag (e.g., `--socket "127.0.0.1:50051"`).

+### Unix Domain Sockets (Not Fully Working)

+While this TUI can bind to Unix domain sockets (e.g., `--bind "unix:///tmp/osui.sock"`), there is currently an **incompatibility between the Go gRPC client in opensnitchd and the Rust gRPC server (tonic/h2)**.

+The issue: Go's gRPC library sends the Unix socket path as the HTTP/2 `:authority` header, but Rust's h2 library strictly validates this header per HTTP/2 spec and rejects socket paths as invalid URIs.
+This results in `PROTOCOL_ERROR` / `RST_STREAM` errors.

+The official Python OpenSnitch UI works because Python's grpcio library is more permissive about authority header validation.

+**Workaround options:**
+1. Use TCP transport (recommended, as shown above)
+2. Patch opensnitchd to add `grpc.WithAuthority("localhost")` when dialing Unix sockets
+3. Wait for upstream fixes in either [h2](https://github.com/hyperium/h2/pull/487) or grpc-go

+See [tonic#826](https://github.com/hyperium/tonic/issues/826) and [h2#487](https://github.com/hyperium/h2/pull/487) for more details.

 **Note that only one of the GUI or TUI can run at one time, so kill the `opensnitch-ui` or `opensnitch-tui` process to run the other.**